MetaBox-v2: A Unified Benchmark Platform for Meta-Black-Box Optimization: Related Works

 \section{Related Works}

 \textbf{MetaBBO.} We first illustrate the bi-level paradigm of Meta-Black-Box-Optimization~(MetaBBO)~\cite{metabbo-survey-1} in Figure~\ref{fig:bi-level}.
 In low-level optimization environment, a BBO optimizer $\mathcal{A}$ is maintained to optimize a problem $p$ sampled from distribution $\mathcal{P}$.
 At each optimization step $t$, optimization status features are extracted from the current optimization process~(such as population and objective values information).
 Then in meta level, an algorithm design policy $\pi_\theta$~(with learnable parameters $\theta$) outputs a desired design $\omega_i^t$ by $\omega_i^t = \pi_\theta(s_i^t)$. $\mathcal{A}$ optimizes $p$ by $\omega_i^t$ for one step.
 A performance measurement function $r_t$ is used to evaluate the performance gain obtained by this algorithm design decision.
 Suppose $T$ optimization steps are allowed for the low-level optimization process, then $\pi_\theta$ is meta-trained to maximize a meta-objective formulated as: $J(\theta) = \mathbb{E}_{p \in \mathcal{P}} [\sum_{t=1}^T r_t]$, which is expectation of accumulated single step performance gain over all problem instances in $\mathcal{P}$.
 In practice, a training problem set serves as the distribution $\mathcal{P}$.
+It is important to note that in this brief introduction we use $\omega$ as an abstract notation for algorithm design, considering that MetaBBO provides a universal concept framework for diverse algorithm design tasks such as algorithm selection, algorithm configuration etc. $\omega$ is hence a flexible and abstract concept to represent specific design choice under the given context.
+For a comprehensive summary of different algorithm design categories, we refer to MetaBBO survey~\cite{metabbo-survey-1} for further reading.